lilserf/botc-icons/README.md

 - Beaker by David from the Noun Project
 - Executioner by Igor Yanovsky from the Noun Project
 - Pentagram by Eliricon from the Noun Project
-- chess king by b farias from the Noun Project
+- chess king by Hea Poh Lin from the Noun Project
-- Witch by Kantor Tegalsari from the Noun Project
+- wraith by parkjisun from the Noun Project
 - Spider by Olga from the Noun Project
 - Goat by Laymik from the Noun Project
 - Dog by Co-Effect Creative from the Noun Project